Yamina: First formation

-On 21 July 2019, after not making it past the electoral threshold in the April 2019 Israeli legislative election, New Right leader Naftali Bennett decided to give leadership of the party to Ayelet Shaked.
+On 21 July 2019, after New Right fell below the electoral threshold in the April 2019 Israeli legislative election, New Right leader Naftali Bennett decided to give leadership of the party to Ayelet Shaked.
 In her opening leadership speech, Shaked declared that she will seek to unite with the Union of Right-Wing Parties (URWP) and other right-wing parties.

 The following day, negotiations with the URWP began.
 The negotiations initially stalled, as URWP leader Rafi Peretz was unwilling to concede leadership of the list to Shaked, and disagreements arose over how many spots each of the three involved parties would receive on the list.
 Another subject that arose in the negotiations was whether the radical former URWP member Otzma Yehudit should be included in the new joint list.

-Sara Netanyahu (the wife of the former prime minister) was recorded speaking with Rafi Peretz' wife, Michal Peretz, in an attempt to convince Peretz to retain his number one slot on the list; she was unsuccessful.
-It was also revealed that Benjamin Netanyahu was involved (despite his denial).
-The URWP and the New Right agreed to a joint run on 29 July 2019, with the New Right's Ayelet Shaked leading the joint list.
+Sara Netanyahu was recorded speaking with Michal Peretz, wife of Rafi Peretz, in an attempt to convince Peretz to retain his number one slot on the list; she was unsuccessful.
+It was also revealed that Benjamin Netanyahu was involved in the matter despite his denial.

+On 29 July 2019, The URWP and the New Right agreed to a joint run with Ayelet Shaked leading the party list.
 As part of the agreement, the alliance declared that they would negotiate together to establish a right-wing government under Benjamin Netanyahu.
+On 12 August, the party unveiled "Yamina" as its name.

+Following the September 2019 election, Yamina received seven seats, and there were discussions for a potential split soon afterwards.
+On 10 October, the party split into New Right and The Jewish Home–National Union.

+Second formation

+In preparation of the 2020 election, Yamina's member parties discussed potentially recreating the alliance.
+On 15 January 2020, Yamina was recreated with Naftali Bennett as leader.

-On 22 April 2020, it was reported that Bennett was now "considering all options" for Yamina's political future, including departing from Netanyahu's government, which had just agreed to form a joint government with leader of the opposition Blue and White party Benny Gantz, and joining the opposition.
-Bennett was reported to be unhappy with the new coalition government's decision to hold back on the issue of judicial reform.
+Following the election, Yamina won six seats.
+By April, party leader Bennett was reportedly "considering all options" for Yamina's political future in response to the agreement establishing the Netanyahu-Gantz unity government.
+Bennett was reportedly frustrated with the new coalition government's decision to hold back on the issue of judicial reform.

 In May 2020, Yamina announced that it would go to opposition.
 The day before, Peretz, the leader of The Jewish Home, had split from the party, and would be named as the Minister of Jerusalem in the thirty-fifth government of Israel.
 On 17 May 2020, Bennett met with Gantz, who also succeeded him as Defence Minister, and declared that Yamina was now a "head held high" member of the opposition.